nikolashn/basque/MANUAL.md

 i64 FactorialMinusOne = 1 * 2 * 3 * 4 * 5 - 1;
 ```

-A variable must be initialized to a value.
+A variable must be initialized using an expression.
 If no specific value should be set, then the keyword `garbage` can be used:
 ```
 u64 mysteriousNumber = garbage;
 ```